 Oregon Grape

-Mahonia Aquifolium
+Mahonia aquifolium

-Though the name may seem misleading, the fruit of the Oregon grape plant is not actually grapes.
+Though the name may seem misleading, the fruit of the Oregon grape plant are not actually grapes.
 In fact, Oregon grape is a flowering shrub that has been used by humans for hundreds of years.
-The indigenous tribes used this shrub for a range of ailments from fever and arthritis, to jaundice and diarrhea.
-Motherlove uses Oregon grape root in our Diaper Balm for its antibacterial, antifungal, and anti-inflammatory properties.
+Motherlove uses the roots of Oregon grape in our Diaper Balm and Diaper Oil.
+Oregon grape is a key ingredient because of its ability to soothe gentle areas of the skin without causing irritation or discomfort.

-What It Looks Like
+What It Looks Like:

 Oregon grape is a small, low-growing shrub with evergreen leaves that turn red in the fall.
-The holly-like leaflets have prickly edges that traditionally grow in pairs.
+The holly-like leaflets have prickly edges that typically grow in pairs.
 In the spring, it produces small, yellow flowers that bloom in clusters on terminal spikes.
 The flowers later turn into purple berries that can be made into jam, jellies, or juice.